planetlabs/radiometric_normalization/README.md

 The code in this repo are kept in two directories: 'radiometric_normalization' and 'tests'

-'radiometric_normalization' contains the algorithm and functions of the library. 'normalize.py' is the top level module for the full workflow of the radiometric normalisation implementation.
+'radiometric_normalization' contains the algorithm and functions of the library. 'normalize.py' is the top level module for the full workflow of running radiometric normalization and 'validate.py' is the module for validating radiometric normalization.

 'tests' contain unit tests for the functions in the library.